Fill the frame photography composition for impact – how, when, why

 2. Framing to draw attention to the main subject instantly

-Fill the frame with more of your subject.
+Fill the frame with more of your subject to make the main focal point of the image clear.

 This makes your subject more important by giving them the largest portion of the image so the viewer immediately knows what the photo is about.